ai4trees/deepforest-finetuning/README.md

 ```

 This will:
-1. Split images into patches
-2. Create training and test datasets
+1. Split images into patches and load training and test datasets
 3. Fine-tune the model for the specified number of epochs
 4. Run with multiple random seeds for robust evaluation
 5. Save checkpoints and logs